By Kimberley Buster-Williams, Vice President of Enrollment Management at Northeastern Illinois University.

 Where does this all leave higher education?
 Where does this leave Enrollment Management units?
-While higher education has historically been slow to adapt to corporate management processes more and more leaders are considering the value of succession planning especially as it relates to individual and collective turnover.
+While higher education has historically been slow to adapt to corporate management processes more and more leaders are considering the value of succession planning.

-Research Study on Succession Planning- There’s still time to participate!
+Research Study on Succession Planning- Call for Participants

-Despite the need for strategies to manage individual and collective turnover, there is a gap in the literature on succession planning in enrollment management when one looks outside of qualitative perception studies.
+Despite the need for strategies to manage growing voluntary turnover (i.e., retirement), there is a gap in the literature on succession planning in enrollment management when one looks outside of qualitative perception studies.

 Utrecht Work Engagement Scale (UWES-17S)

-Participants will be asked to complete the free Utrecht Work Engagement Scale (UWES-17S), and a subset of participants will participate in a semi-structured interview (virtual).
-All information collected will be confidential.
-Study participants will receive a $10 Starbucks gift card.
+Participants are asked to complete the free Utrecht Work Engagement Scale (UWES-17S), and a subset of participants will participate in a semi-structured interview (virtual).
+All information collected is confidential.
+Study participants receive a $10 Starbucks gift card.

-If you are interested in learning more about this study, please contact Kimberley Williams at firstname.lastname@example.org or complete the survey by February 14, 2023.
+If you are interested in learning more about this study, please contact Kimberley Williams or complete a short survey.